FireRayo/VirtualTachometer/README.md

 ## ✨ Features

+- ✅ It works on Chrome and Safari browser, on any operating system (Windows, MacOS, Linux, Android, iOS).
+- ✅ Simple HTML5/JavaScript interface.
 - ✅ Calculates linear and rotational speed based on the time it takes the object to travel a given distance.
 - ✅ Support for different units (mm, cm, m, in, ft, etc.).
-- ✅ Simple HTML5/JavaScript interface.
 - ✅ Support for videos with FPS (30 and 60).
 - ✅ No installation required, it runs directly in the browser (SAFARI/CHROME).

 ---